wak1616/PAC/README.md

 * Note "**72-hour rule**" clearly in appointment details.
 * Extend appointment from 15 to 30 min when combining short slots.

-### Important Reminders

-* Patients are typically only eligible through their vision plan once per year.
-If a routine exam is being scheduled before the 1-year eligibility timeframe, the patient may need to use their medical insurance instead.
-* Always schedule patients with both vision and medical insurance info.

 ### If Additional Requirements are Needed by Insurance